Practice overview

 - drafting particulars of claim to recover a £500,000 directors’ loan;

-- assisting David Lewis KCin advising on estoppel by convention relating to the termination of a franchise agreement;
+- junior to David Lewis KC in advising on estoppel by convention relating to termination notices in an arbitration;

-- striking out a defence to a claim for tortious conversion of a rare high value classic Porsche undergoing restoration;
+- striking out a defence to a claim for tortious conversion of a rare high-value collectable Porsche undergoing restoration;

-- appearing as sole counsel in the High Court in James-Perry v Governor and the Company of the Bank of Ireland [2022] 10 WLUK 182where he was successful in striking out the claim against the bank and obtained an extended civil restraint order against the claimant;
+- appearing as sole counsel in the High Court in James-Perry v Governor and the Company of the Bank of Ireland [2022] EWHC 2852 (Ch) where he was successful in striking out the claim against the bank and obtained an extended civil restraint order against the claimant;

 - advising, drafting, and appearing in various applications to extend time of the registration charges at Companies House;